 Depending on the industry one’s employed in, employees are subjected to routine occupational health screenings.
 While it is more frequent in some lines of work (like those who are exposed to loud noisy work environments or those who work in mineral mines), in others it is not so frequent (say, desk jobs).
-For those employees who are frequently exposed to high-noise work environments, KUDUwave™ has developed products and solutions to make screening easier.
-In the area of hearing screening and diagnosis, KUDUwave™ has developed tools/devices that have made remote screening and diagnosis of hearing loss a possibility.

 In some instances, even employees switching jobs/leaving companies are subjected to occupational health screenings.
 This might be done to ensure that a worker working in a high-risk area doesn’t become a source of spreading an infection to other people and places.